(Originally posted here, with slight modifications)

 Problem

 Suppose the timing taken for each task to complete is random.
-In the event waffleTask
+In the event waffleTask and downloadCameraAppTask completes first, you would want to app.Snap(waffle) while waiting for coffeeTask to complete.

 Solution